-There are many components to effective SEO for recruitment agencies but we’re going to focus on only one today – you need to make sure that your on-page SEO is perfect.
+There are many components to effective SEO for recruitment agencies and staffing agencies but we’re going to focus on only one today – you need to make sure that your on-page SEO is perfect.

-A short definition – On-page SEO deals with the structure of your site and content on your pages whereas off-page SEO refers primarily to links that point to your page.
+A short definition – On-page SEO for recruiters deals with the structure of your site and content on your pages whereas off-page SEO for recruiters refers primarily to links that point to your page.
 On-page SEO is critical for many reasons but most importantly, because it helps you rank higher in Google search results, which, in turn, drives traffic to your site.

 Here are the five steps that every recruiting agency must take to perfect their on-page SEO and rank their content higher in Google.

 1. Optimize your title tag

 The title tag is what shows up as the link in Google search results so it’s a huge factor in determining if your article gets clicked.
 So what you should do to make sure you stand out from other recruiters?